 Tel Aviv doesn’t have just your typical murals made with spray paint but a whole collection of different street art styles that you can learn about in the city’s two neighbourhoods most known for Israel’s best street artists work in Florentine and Nahalat Binyamin.

-Have dinner with locals
+Dinner with locals

 The White City which is a UNESCO World Heritage Site that is, you guessed it, white.
 It’s one of the cool things to see in Tel Aviv that’s more interesting than just white buildings.